thatsus/laravel-better-bind/README.md

 ## Passing Code

-Galant wrote this code correctly with the right parameters for the constructor.
+Gallant wrote this code correctly with the right parameters for the constructor.

 ```php
 class Dog